 Benjamin has appeared as soloist with the Tasmanian Symphony Orchestra, the Astra Ensemble (Melbourne), the Aldeburgh Festival (UK), the Christchurch Symphony Orchestra (New Zealand), the Lyric Opera of Melbourne, the Royal Melbourne Philharmonic, the Melbourne International Festival, the Melbourne Chorale, and Oz Opera.
 In addition Benjamin has performed live radio broadcasts for ABC Classic FM, 3MBS FM and ABC Melbourne.

-Benjamin’s career has seen him work with many internationally renowned performers and teachers including Barbara Bonney, Michael Chance, Jane Edwards, Rosamund Illing, Malcolm Martineau, Merlyn Quaife, Roger Vignoles and Sarah Walker.
+Benjamin’s career has seen him work with many internationally renowned performers and teachers including Barbara Bonney, Michael Chance, Jane Edwards, Rosamund Illing, Graham Johnson, Malcolm Martineau, Merlyn Quaife, Roger Vignoles and Sarah Walker.